The Data Science program balances theory and applications so that you can advance your career long-term.

 - You must meet the general admission requirements that pertain to all post master's certificate candidates.
 Coursework should have included coursework comparable to at least three of the four required courses in both the Computer Science area and the Applied and Computational Mathematics area, respectively.

 - Applicants with a master's degree in data science or a very closely related field, such as applied statistics, are eligible to apply.

 - Five courses must be completed within three years.

-- You must select at least three courses from the Applied and Computational Mathematics program (625.xxx) and at least three courses from the Computer Science program (605.xxx).
+- You must select at least two courses from the Applied and Computational Mathematics program (625.xxx) and at least two courses from the Computer Science program (605.xxx).